You’ve made all kinds of attempts to get a grip, to rest, to breath- but constant stress has you feeling helpless and completely exhausted.

 If you are at a point of burnout and you have just realized it, half of your work toward feeling better is already done!
 This is because many times we are so drained that we do not even stop to realize where we are and how we got there.
 You can get yourself out of burnout mode and you can start immediately today.
 Being in burnout mode just means you need to make some clear and immediate changes.

-Here are Five Things that You Can Do Differently Today:
+Five Things That You Can Do Differently Today

 Take 15 minutes for designated rest.
 It doesn’t matter what you do as long as you stop the rat race and keep yourself occupied but doing something that will give your mind a break from anxiety and multi-tasking.
 You can take a walk, you can listen to a podcast, you can read, you can shower, you can talk to someone you love.
 No matter what you do, give your mind a break for fifteen minutes every three hours.
 Not only that you will end up being more focused and productive, but you will also regain your sense of calm and control.